jyaif/oreo/README.md

 It's used by a game for serializing network messages.

 Some disadvantages compared to Cereal:
-* Only serializes/deserializes structs with integers, enums, std::string, std::vector.
+* Only serializes/deserializes structs with booleans, integers, enums, std::string, std::vector.
 * Only serializes/deserializes to binary, with the endianness of the system.
 * No documentation and no efforts made to give useful compile-time error messages.
 * No versioning.